AGRINFO AGRINFO logo

 Why?

-The proposed changes to the list of low-risk substances reflect the renewal of approvals of these substances under Regulation 1107/2009.
+The changes to the list of low-risk substances reflect the renewal of approvals of these substances under Regulation 1107/2009.

-The proposed changes to fertilisers, feed additives, and the use of micro-organisms and ethylene in non-EU countries’ organic production are based on recommendations from the European Commission’s Expert Group for Technical Advice on Organic Production (see EGTOP reports on organic production).
+The changes to fertilisers, feed additives, and the use of micro-organisms and ethylene in non-EU countries’ organic production are based on recommendations from the European Commission’s Expert Group for Technical Advice on Organic Production (see EGTOP reports on organic production).

 Timeline